Archives

 Mara House

 Mara House opened in Hobart in 1985.
 Community Hostels originally ran it.
 Until 1997, Mara was an approved children’s Home.
 In 2018, Mara accommodates young women aged 13 to 18.
-It is run by Colony 47.
-Mara House was funded by the Supported Accommodation Assistance Program which also began in 1985.
-This Home was an…
+It is run by Home Base, which was known as Colony 47 until 2024.
+Mara House was funded by the Supported Accommodation Assistance Program which…

 St Vincent de Paul Boys’ Hostel